jfriend26/johns-lake/readme.md

 # Testing

-used googel dev tools to check how the page went as well as validator to check the syntax.
+- used a validator to check the syntax.

 # Deployment

-I used vs code and pushed my code to my github repository.
+- I used vs code and pushed my code to my github repository.

 # Credits